ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Insurgencies
+  - Human Rights & State Repression
   - Nonviolent resistance
-  - Human rights & state repression
+  - Insurgencies
   - Transitional justice

 # Education to show in About widget